Eligibility and Applications

 We welcome all international applications!

 International student applicants must have an equivalent degree from their foreign institution, a cumulative undergraduate GPA of at least 3.0 (translational services to the U.S. 4.0 GPA system are required whenever necessary), and a minimum passing IBT (Internet-Based Test) TOEFL score of 79 or IELTS of 6.5.
 Many of our international students stay for OPT following completion of their degree, including STEM-OPT.
+Please make sure your application includes the U.S. GPA system.

 Additional information for international applicants can be found here.